Controllers

 Controller Suffix

-Starting from version 1.3, Webman supports setting the controller suffix in config/app.php.
-If controller_suffix in config/app.php is set to blank '', the controller will look like this:
+Starting from version 1.3, webman supports setting the controller suffix in config/app.php.
+If controller_suffix in config/app.php is set to empty '', the controller will be like this:

 app\controller\Foo.php.